ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

         but not `linux-hardened` and `bubblewrap-suid`
     * Most other recent distributions, e.g. Ubuntu

-* Flatpak 1.11.1 or later.
+* Flatpak 1.11.2.
 This is a development version, so use it at your own risk.

     * Ubuntu users can get this from
         [the PPA](https://launchpad.net/~alexlarsson/+archive/ubuntu/flatpak)